Ventrosky/arkham-localize/backend/README.md

 - If `language` is not provided, defaults to `it` (Italian)
 - Only supported language codes are accepted (returns 400 for invalid languages)

+## TODO

+- [ ] Divide storing embeddings logics from updating translations with a different CLI command